1solation/how-to-become-something-youre-not/how-to-become-something-youre-not/slides.md

 <!--
-training uses the mock tests here & tests is the actual exam we're giving the model ideally, we'd love to see the two lines closer together -->
+training uses the mock tests here & tests is the actual exam we're giving the model ideally, we'd love to see the two lines closer together epoch is how many times we train then do mock test
+-->

 ---